patrick-llgc/Learning-Deep-Learning/paper_notes/cube_slam.md

 	- motion model: nonholonomic vehicle model, linear velocity (yaw, steering angle as internal state)
 	- dynamic point is anchored to the associated objects.
 The relative location of the point wrt the object is fixed.
 Thus dynamic point has the reproduction error.
 	- point and object association (dynamic)
 		- KLT optical flow to track feature **points**.
-Object movement $\Delta T$, can be formulated as camera pose change equivalently, and.
+Object movement $\Delta T$, can be formulated as camera pose change equivalently, and can be solved by SVD.
 		- KLT tracking may still fail, thus dynamic **object** tracking is done with visual object tracking methods.
 	- Dynamic object's speed profile can be estimated roughly within 1 m/s, even with a piecewise constant motion assumption.
 ![](https://cdn-images-1.medium.com/max/1600/1*A0usFOJC6WEhr2VbJwlRtw.png)